 Write Smooth Sentences That Make Sense

 This one is last on the list for a reason.
-One of the best novels I read recently did not have the best sentence structures.
-In fact, some paragraphs were fragmented and disjointed — not so much that I couldn’t understand what was going on, but it was a bit jarring at times.
+One of the best novels I recently read did not have the best sentence structures.
+In fact, some paragraphs were fragmented and disjointed — not so much that I couldn’t understand what was going on, but it was jarring at times.
 The story was strong enough that I didn’t care that much, but this type of oversight can mean the difference between a four-star and a five-star review.

 How Do You Write Better Stories?